Full Coverage Insurance in Dallas

 The term "full coverage auto insurance" doesn't exist as a true insurance definition when it comes to auto insurance in Texas.
 When someone claims they have full coverage, they are referencing to having at least state minimum liability limits plus Comprehensive and Collision Coverage.

 Most insureds think when they compare auto insurance online and ask for full coverage, it covers everything regarding their automobile insurance.
 But it does not.
 It is very important to choose an auto insurance agency that explains your coverage in detail.
+To find out more why full coverage is important in Dallas click here!

 One thing about insurance in Texas is that if you have basic "full coverage" and an uninsured motorist hits you, your car insurance will cover the claim through Collision Coverage but you are responsible for the deductible.